karthick-kk/karthick-kk-hugo/content/resume.md

 Role: *Senior Infrastructure Engineer*

-`Responsibilities:`
+`Performed Roles:`

-- Spearheading `MLOPS` integrated product development, ensuring uplift of dependencies and incorporation of security fixes upstream.
+- Leading the development of `MLOPS` integrated products, making sure dependencies are uplifted and security fixes are incorporated upstream.
-- Managing the lifecycle maintenance of Kubernetes API upgrades.
+- Overseeing Kubernetes API upgrade lifecycle maintenance.
-- Developing and overseeing `Helm` charts for new releases and upgrades.
+- Creating and managing `Helm` charts for upgrades and new releases.
-- Enforcing policies and design rules as integral components of the development process.
+- Enforcing design guidelines and policies as essential elements of the development process.
-- Implementing backup and restoration procedures for application services operating on Kubernetes clusters.
+- Applying backup and restoration protocols in place for Kubernetes cluster-based application services.
-- Optimizing various services and components to minimize application footprint.
+- Optimizing different components and services to reduce the application footprint.

-`Achievements:`
+`Results:`
-- Successfully reduced direct infrastructure expenditure by over 75% by transitioning from standalone Kubernetes clusters to k3s-based vclusters.
+- By switching from standalone Kubernetes clusters to k3s-based vclusters, it was possible to successfully reduce direct infrastructure expenditure by more than 75%.
-- Facilitated dynamic provisioning of TLS certificates, resulting in a 25% reduction in lead time effort for pipelines.
+- Made it easier to provision TLS certificates dynamically, which reduced pipeline lead times by 25%.
-- Implemented Vault-based secret management and design guideline rules within the CICD framework, significantly enhancing security posture with an index score increase from 80.9% to over 94.7%.
+- The security posture was substantially enhanced by implementing vault-based secret management and design guideline rules within the CICD framework.

 **CoreStack [2019 - 2021]:**

 Role: *Technical Lead - DevOps Automation Engineer*

-`Responsibilities:`
+`Performed Roles:`
-- Utilized problem-solving skills to address use cases and develop proof of concepts (POCs) for sales initiatives.
+- Worked on ideating use cases and develop proof of concepts (POCs) for sales initiatives.
-- Provided support to the internal team by assisting with deployment pipelines for product development and new releases.
+- Assisted development team with deployment pipelines that elevated faster release cycles.
 - Implemented AIOps solutions to automate deployments directly from Microsoft Teams.
 - Orchestrated server configurations and monitoring using `CloudFormation` (CFN), `Azure Resource Manager` (ARM), and `Terraform`.
 - Developed application manifests to facilitate the deployment of services on `Kubernetes` via `Argo CD`.